Sleep

 Baby Monitors

-Baby monitors are popular because they allow you to check on your child without having to enter their room, but they do also have some disadvantages as well, particularly because they can give you a false sense of security and can impact your sleep as well.
+Baby monitors are popular because they allow you to check on your child without having to enter their room, but they do also have some disadvantages, particularly because they can give you a false sense of security and can impact your sleep as well.

 Overcoming Sleep Issues